How to Measure Event ROI in 2026

 Here’s how to measure event ROI in a way that helps you decide where to spend next quarter.
 Stop counting names.
 Start measuring conversations and pipeline.
 Trade show ROI improves when you track what matters, not what’s easy to count.
 Your event marketing ROI depends on it.

-Cost-per-lead works for digital ads.
+Event cost per lead works for digital ads.
 You spend money, you get clicks, some clicks become leads.
 The math is clean.

 Events are different.
 You flew a team across the country.
 You paid for a booth, a hotel block, a stack of branded pens nobody wanted.
 You had 80 conversations.
 Some were five minutes of small talk about the appetizers.
 Some were 30 minutes with a VP who described their exact problem and asked for a demo.

-Cost-per-lead treats both the same.
+Event cost per lead treats both the same.
 One scan equals one lead.
 That flattens the 30-minute VP conversation into the same row as the guy who stopped for a free pen.

 CEIR research shows the average cost per face-to-face contact at a trade show is $96.
 Cold outreach to the same person costs $1,039.
 The event is cheaper because the conversation is richer.
 But if your measurement ignores the conversation, you’re throwing away the advantage you paid for.